 If you take the time to plan your week and then plan every day too, you will be less likely to procrastinate.
 When you have a solid list of things that need to be done, you can get right to it without any delays.

-Use the Bordio’s free online calendar planner for planning your month, week, and day.
+Try some simple weekly schedule maker or use the Bordio’s free online calendar planner for planning your month, week, and day.
 Log all unscheduled tasks in the Waiting list and review it every week to see if you can now allocate time for some of them.

 Get Bordio’s printed calendars to put up by your desk.
 Use them to mark the most important deadlines and events, but also track your habits.